Generation X: Tales for an Accelerated Culture: Tyler

 Andy's little brother who is five years younger than Andy.
 As the youngest child in a large family, he is somewhat spoiled, but secretly wishes he could live as Andy does.
 He is described as a "global teen" and bears great similarity to the main character in Coupland's second novel, Shampoo Planet, that shares his name and mannerisms.

 Inspiration

 Title

 Coupland has presented different narratives concerning the origin of the title Generation X. In one version, the title came from the work of Paul Fussell.
 In Fussell's 1983 book Class, the term category X designated a part of America's social hierarchy rather than a generation.
 As Coupland explained in a 1995 interview, "In his final chapter, Fussell named an 'X' category of people who wanted to hop off the merry-go-round of status, money, and social climbing that so often frames modern existence."
-However, in a 1989 magazine article Coupland attributed the term Generation X to Billy Idol, since it’s the name of the band Idol broke through with.
+However, in a 1989 magazine article Coupland attributed the term Generation X to Billy Idol, since it is the name of the band Idol broke through with.